 Academic Probation indicates that a student needs to reassess his/ her educational priorities, investigate support services, and/or adjust study habits and techniques.
 It is important to recognize the warning signs of academic difficulty early in the term so one can seek the appropriate help or make adjustments to their course load or study habits.
 There are many resources on campus to assist students with academic probation.

-Level 2: College Policy
+College of Education Policy

 If, at any time, an undergraduate's g.p.a falls below 2.50 in Level 2 years of the College of Education, the student is automatically placed on probation.
-If the general average is acceptable but work in professional courses, especially in student teaching is unsatisfactory, the student may be placed on probation.
+In Level 2, if the general average is acceptable but work in professional courses, especially in student teaching is unsatisfactory, the student may be placed on probation.
 Before registering for subsequent work in the College, a student on probation must secure approval from their Level 2 advisor.
 The College reserves the right to ask a student to withdraw at any time from specific courses or from the College entirely, if progress does not warrant continuance.

 Applicants for a degree from the College of Education must complete at least thirty credits as a registered student in the College.
 The student must be in residence (enrolled in courses at Wayne State University) during the semester in which he/she completes requirements for the degree and certificate.